-This article explains email spoofing and describes the steps that you can take to combat it.
+This article explains email spoofing and describes the steps that you can take

 - Applies to: Administrator and User